 In the next five weeks, we will be engaging in a community-wide project called Listening in Place in partnership with the Vermont Folklife Center.
 We will be creating visual and audio archives: documenting our lives in this pandemic, recording the sounds of daily life, conducting interviews with the people we are sheltering with and making remote recordings of interviews with loved ones.
 We will create a digital or handmade primary source document of writing, pictures, and artifacts.
 In May we will come together for a virtual Story Circle to share our experience and bear witness to the experiences of others.

 I will post new content on Mondays and Wednesdays under the “Classwork” tab.
 Please feel free to use this stream to share your ideas, questions, and inspirations!
 The first thing you will post is an audio introduction.
 Before we begin, listen to this Compassion Meditation.
-Then listen to the audio file: Orientation
+Then listen to the audio file: Orientation.

 First Assignment

-1. Create an audio introduction and post it to the Classroom stream.
+- Create an audio introduction and post it to the Classroom stream.
 Listen to this introduction to the first assignment.
 Here is my introduction: R.Hopkinson Introduction

 Decide if you want to create a handmade or digital “portfolio.”
 This can take the form of a blog, a slideshow, or even a beautifully organized Google Folder.
 Please note that whatever you decide, you will still end up uploading audio files to our Listening in Place Classroom so that we can all share our work.